 Testing = Press the Test/Silence button for 4 seconds.
-The detector performs a sounder test and a sensitivity test then sends a test signal to the control panel.
+The detector performs a sensitivity test then sends a test signal to the control panel.

-Silence sounder = Press to silence the sounder during an alarm.
-After a few minutes, the sounder and alarm resume if smoke is still present.
+Silence alarm = Press to silence the sounder during an alarm.
+The sounder and alarm do not silence if smoke is still present.